tdsmith/brew-evolution/XXX-python-application-runtime.md

 Some desired attributes of the design are:

 * The Homebrew Python application runtime (PAR) will be completely independent from the `python` or `python3` formulæ and any other installed Python distributions.
 Installing the PAR must not change the behavior of any other installed Python distribution.
-Installing the PAR must not change the default system Python distribution.
+Installing the PAR must not change the default Python interpreter.
 * The PAR may never be linked into HOMEBREW_PREFIX.
 * Formulas may not install packages to the PAR's prefix.
 * The PAR will ship with the virtualenv package, which will subsume the function of the virtualenv `resource` on the `Homebrew::Language::Python::Virtualenv` mixin module.